Zeke-OS/zeke/doc/fs.md

 ### Overall description

-The purpose of the
-<span data-acronym-label="ramfs" data-acronym-form="singular+abbrv">ramfs</span>
-is to provide a storage in RAM for temporary files.
+The purpose of the ramfs is to provide a storage in RAM for temporary files.
 This is important in user scope where there might be no other writable storage medium available on some embedded platform.
 In addition to storage for temporary files in user scope ramfs could be useful to store kernel files as well, e.g. init can be unpacked from kernel to ramfs and then executed.

-In the future ramfs code might be also useful for
-<span data-acronym-label="vfs" data-acronym-form="singular+abbrv">vfs</span>
-caching, so that changes to a slow medium could be stored in ramfs-like structure and synced later.
+In the future ramfs code might be also useful for VFS caching, so that changes to a slow medium could be stored in ramfs-like structure and synced later.

-Ramfs should implement the same
-<span data-acronym-label="vfs" data-acronym-form="singular+abbrv">vfs</span>
-interface as any other regular file system for Zeke.
+Ramfs should implement the same VFS interface as any other regular file system for Zeke.
 This ensures that the same POSIX compliant file descriptor interface\[1\] can be used for files stored to ramfs as well as to any other file system.

 ### Structure of ramfs

-Data in Ramfs is organized by inodes,
-<span data-acronym-label="inode" data-acronym-form="singular+abbrv">inode</span>
-can contain either a file or directory entries, which means that an inode can be either files or directories.
+Data in Ramfs is organized by inodes, an inode can contain either a file or directory entries, which means that an inode can be either a file or directory.
 Maximum size of a mounted ramfs is limited by size of `size_t` type.
 Maximum size of a file is limited by size of `off_t` type.
 Figure [\[figure:inodes\]](#figure:inodes) shows a high level representation of how inodes are organized and linked in ramfs to form directory tree with files and directories.